bkshepherd/DaisySeedProjects/GuitarPedal125b/src/README.md

 #Getting Started
 This directory includes all the Sample Code that uses the custom guitar_pedal_125b hardware.

-Currently, the sample code implements a chorus effect on the Audio input and routes it to the Audio Output on the hardware.
+Currently, the sample code implements a Tremolo effect on the Audio input and routes it to the Audio Output on the hardware.
 The various hardware knobs and switches are also mapped to parameters on the effect.
-There is also some limited Midi In/Out and OLED display screen test code.
+There is also some limited Midi In/Out, OLED display screen, and True Bypass test code.

 Before you can use the software you'll need to do the following: